-Your water may also be naturally hard and alkaline, which adds further to the high pH.
-I'd definitely recommend testing the rock and if there is any doubt, remove it entirely.
-If the tank stabilizes, you've found the culprit.
+Your local tap water may also be naturally hard (containing calcium and magnesium) and alkaline (containing carbonate), which adds further to the high pH.
+We'd definitely recommend testing the rock to see if it contains calcium carbonate and if there is any doubt, remove it entirely.
+If the tank pH stabilizes, you've found the culprit.

-You haven't mentioned what kind of fish you are planning to keep.
-Although pH can be altered, I don't advise attempting to make major changes in the pH of your water.
+Although pH can be altered, we don't advise attempting to make major changes in the pH of your local water.
 It is very difficult to keep the pH stable over time, and you may be faced with an even more dangerous situation as a result: fluctuating pH.
-Changes in pH are stressful -- if not lethal -- to your fish.
+Changes in pH are stressful—if not lethal—to your fish.
 Furthermore, sudden changes in pH can damage the beneficial bacterial colonies that eliminate wastes in your aquarium.

 In other words, keeping the pH at a steady state is just as important as the actual pH value itself.
 We suggest choosing fish that thrive in the pH of the water source that you have or find a water source that is already in the range you desire, rather than attempting to make major changes in the pH.
 If your water is naturally hard and alkaline, choose fish such as African cichlids that thrive in that environment.
 If your water is naturally soft and acidic, consider fish such as members of the popular Tetra family, almost all of which relish that type of water.